Undoubtedly, Americans are getting older.

 Houston has a strong medical office market.
 First of all, it is home to the 1,345-acre Texas Medical Center.
 Each year, this complex of hospitals, medical offices, and research facilities produces about $25 billion in economic activity.

 What’s more, Houston has a growing population.
-In addition, more and more people reach retirement each year.
+In addition, our population continues to age along with the rest of the United States.
 So the demand for high-quality medical care in the Houston metro area is sure to remain strong.
 As a result, the outlook for Houston’s medical office market is very favorable.

-At the end of 2018, Houston’s average office vacancy stood at 22%.
-In contrast, vacancy in Houston’s medical office building market was half that, hovering at 11%.
+At the end of 2019, Houston’s average office vacancy stood above 20% for the third straight year.
+In contrast, vacancy in Houston’s medical office building market was half that, hovering at just above 11%.
 One of the major reasons for this is that Houston has a healthy, growing medical sector.
-For example, the sector added 16,000 jobs between 2015 and 2017, a 5% growth rate in healthcare jobs.